wikitree/wikitree-browser-extension/docs/contributing.md

 }
 ```

 NOTE: getFeatureOptions returns a Promise so you can call it using await as above if you are in an async function.
-Otherwise you can the `then` syntax as shown above for `checkIfFeatureEnabled`.
+Otherwise you can the `then` syntax as shown above for `shouldInitializeFeature`.

 In `src/content.js` import your feature source file: